Il semble que la perfection soit atteinte non quand il n’y a plus rien à ajouter, mais quand il n’y a plus rien à retrancher.

 strengthened to eliminate some insecurities, and compilers got better

-at issuing warnings. lint
+at issuing warnings. lint is no longer needed.

 JavaScript is a